ESTABLISHMENT OF PARENTAGE

 biological father, he may attempt to pursue an action in the original tribunal

-issuing the paternity order.
+issuing the parentage order.
 Continue to enforce the support obligation until

 such time as you receive an exclusion order, or are ordered by the court to